-- Possibly the most important factor affecting the external validity of a meta-analysis is the representativeness of the sample of studies.
+• Possibly the most important factor affecting the external validity of a meta-analysis is the representativeness of the sample of studies.
 Ideally the sample of a meta-analysis should contain every study that has been conducted bearing on the topic of interest.
+Barring this, the sample of studies should be a fair representation of the literature as a whole.

-To assess the representativeness of a particular meta-analysis you should ask - 1.
-Do the theoretical boundaries proposed by the authors make sense?
+To assess the representativeness of a particular meta-analysis you should ask

+- 1. Do the theoretical boundaries proposed by the authors make sense?
 Does the studies in the analysis actually compose a literature unto themselves?
 Sometimes they can be too broad, such that they aggregate dissimilar studies.
 Other times they may be too narrow, such that the scope of the meta-analysis is smaller than the scope of the theories developed in the area. - 2.
 Did the authors conduct a truly exhaustive literature search?
-You should evaluate the keywords they used in their computer searches, and what methods they used to locate studies other than computer searches. - 3.
+You should evaluate the keywords they used to search computerized indices, and what methods they used to locate studies other than through computerized indices. - 3.
 Did the authors look in secondary literatures?
 While the majority of the studies will likely come from a single literature, it is important to consider what other fields might have conducted research related to the topic. - 4.
 Did the authors include unpublished articles?
 If so, how rigorous was the search?
-If they did not, do they provide a justification for this decision?

-Remember, having a very large literature is no excuse for failing to conduct an exhaustive search.
-If there are too many studies to reasonably include them all in the analysis, a random sample should be selected from the total population.

-- The effects calculated for each study should represent the same theoretical construct.
+If they did not, do they provide a justification for this decision? - Having a very large literature is no excuse for failing to conduct an exhaustive search.
+If there are too many studies to reasonably include them all in the analysis, a random sample should be selected from the total population. - The effects calculated for each study should represent the same theoretical construct.
 While the specifics may be dependent on the study methodology, they should all clearly be examples of the same concept. - If the analysis included high-inference coding, the report should state the specifics of how this was performed and what steps they took to ensure validity and reliability.
 All high-inference moderators deserve to be looked at closely and carefully.